RagnarB83/ash-documentation/docs/setup.rst

 *Option 1: Python3 via system package manager*

-.. note:: This option is preferred if installing on a cluster for multiple users.
+.. note:: This option might be preferred if installing on a cluster for multiple users.

 Linux: Install Python3 via a Linux package manager (e.g. Centos: yum -y install python3, Ubuntu: apt install python3).
 Installing via a package manager is prefereable than compiling from source (see python.org for compile options).